 Babies need a lot of care.
 This is more evident when you move from one location to the other.
-In addition to their everyday items such as food and diapers, you’ll always need to have an extra set of everything: different shoes, extra diapers, extra bottles, even extra clean clothes.
+In addition to their everyday items such as food and Nappies, you’ll always need to have an extra set of everything: different shoes, extra modern reusable Nappies, extra bottles, even extra clean clothes.
 The list is truly endless, and this might get overwhelming for parents.

 It’s essential to note that how you pack will depend mainly on your mode of travel, where you plan on staying, and the overall duration of your trip.
 If you’re thinking about taking a long journey with your baby, here are a few tips to help you pack for a tropical vacation.